-The Commission function also includes the work of the Office of the Executive Secretary (OEXS), which is responsible for the docketing of cases at both the ALJ and Commission levels.
+The Commission function also includes the work of the Commission's Office of the Executive Secretary, which is responsible for docketing cases at both the ALJ and Commission levels.
 The Executive Secretary serves as the Records Management Officer for the agency in coordination with the National Archives and Records Administration (NARA).